 Are you financially stable enough to raise a child?
 In 2013, the average cost to raise a child until the age of 18 was $245,340, and that’s a number that’s only going to rise as time passes.
+Of course, this cost is spread out over many years.
+Still, it takes a lot to support a child.
 Many women who ultimately decide not to parent do so because they’re not ready to financially provide for their child in the way that they wish.

 Do you want to be a parent?
 If the answer to this question is no, it’s okay.
 Not all women want to be parents, and there’s nothing wrong with that.

 Do you want to be a parent right now?
-It’s not uncommon for women to feel that it’s not the right time to become a mother when experiencing an unintended pregnancy.
-Even if you don’t feel that this child is an unwanted kid, you may not be ready to pause your education nor your career while you have a baby.
+It’s not uncommon for women to feel that it’s not the right time to become a mother when experiencing an unintended pregnancy in Missouri.
+Even if you don’t feel that this child is an “unwanted” kid, you may not be ready to pause your education or your career while you have a baby.
 Not becoming a parent now in no way means that you can’t do so later.

-If any of these factors are making you question your readiness or your desire to become a parent, there’s no shame in that.
+If you do decide that parenting is the right option, that’s amazing.
+However, you may already know this won’t be the case.
+If any of these factors cause you to question your readiness or your desire to become a parent, there’s no shame in that.
 Missouri women still have two additional unplanned pregnancy options.